- Age of children

 *These amounts are adjusted annually for inflation.

 You are limited to a total of $50,000 in contributions to an RESP per child, but there is no annual limit.
 You may contribute the entire $50,000 contribution in one year if you have the means or a windfall.
-Lifetime grants to an RESP are limited to $7,200 per child.
+Lifetime CESP grants are limited to $7,200 per child.
 The grant amount you receive does not reduce your contribution limit to an RESP.
 For additional information you can visit: Canada RESP